PSR B1919+21: Discovery

 In 1967, a radio signal was detected using the Interplanetary Scintillation Array of the Mullard Radio Astronomy Observatory in Cambridge, UK, by Jocelyn Bell Burnell.
-The signal had a 1.337302088331-second period (not in 1967, but in 1991) and 0.04-second pulsewidth.
+The signal had a 1.337302088331-second period (in 1991) and 0.04-second pulsewidth.
 It originated at celestial coordinates right ascension, +21° declination.
 It was detected by individual observation of miles of graphical data traces.
 Due to its almost perfect regularity, it was at first assumed to be spurious noise, but this hypothesis was promptly discarded.
-The discoverers jokingly named it little green men 1 (LGM-1), considering that it may have originated from an extraterrestrial civilization, but Bell Burnell soon ruled out extraterrestrial life as a source after discovering a similar signal from another part of the sky.
+The discoverers jokingly named it little green men 1 (LGM-1), considering that it may have originated from an extraterrestrial civilisation, but Bell Burnell soon cast doubt extraterrestrial life as a source after discovering a similar signal from another part of the sky.

-The original signal turned out to be radio emissions from the pulsar CP 1919, and was the first one recognized as such.
+The original signal turned out to be radio emissions from the pulsar CP 1919, and was the first one recognised as such.
 Bell Burnell noted that other scientists could have discovered pulsars before her, but their observations were either ignored or disregarded.
 Researchers Thomas Gold and Fred Hoyle identified this astronomical object as a rapidly rotating neutron star immediately upon their announcement.

 Before the nature of the signal was determined, the researchers, Bell Burnell and her PhD supervisor Antony Hewish, considered the possibility of extraterrestrial life:

 We did not really believe that we had picked up signals from another civilization, but obviously the idea had crossed our minds and we had no proof that it was an entirely natural radio emission.
-It is an interesting problem – if one thinks one may have detected life elsewhere in the universe[,] how does one announce the results responsibly?
+It is an interesting problem—if one thinks one may have detected life elsewhere in the universe[,] how does one announce the results responsibly?
 Who does one tell first?

 Nobel Prize controversy

 When Antony Hewish and Martin Ryle received the Nobel Prize in physics in 1974 for their work in radio astronomy and pulsars, Fred Hoyle, Hewish's fellow astronomer, argued that Jocelyn Bell Burnell should have been a co-recipient of the prize.

-In 2018, Bell won the $3-Million Breakthrough Prize in Fundamental Physics for her work.
+In 2018, Bell won the $3 million Breakthrough Prize in Fundamental Physics for her work.

 Cultural references

-The English post-punk band Joy Division used an image of CP 1919's radio pulses on the cover of their 1979 debut album, Unknown Pleasures.
+The English post-punk band Joy Division used an image of CP 1919's radio pulses, created by radio astronomer Harold Craft, on the cover of their 1979 debut album, Unknown Pleasures.

 German-born British composer Max Richter wrote a piece inspired by the discovery of CP1919 titled Journey (CP1919).

-The English indie rock band Arctic Monkeys used a sound based on the pulses in their music video for "Four Out of Five."
+The English indie rock band Arctic Monkeys used a sound based on the pulses in their music video for "Four Out of Five".